IreneQuero/IreneQuero/README.md

-- 🌱 I’m currently learning Web Development Technologies at 4geeks Academy.
+- 🌱 Full Stack Developer in continuous learning.
 - 🌍 I'm based in Málaga, Spain.
 - 📫 You can contact me at: